nestorcalvo/Verify_technical_test/README.md

 # Veryfi Technical test Nestor Calvo

-Solution for the technical test done by Nestor Calvo CC.
-1118871837.
+Solution for the technical test done by Nestor Calvo.

 ## Documentation